How big a decision is choosing the photographer who will document my once-in-a-lifetime day?

 When should we book you?

 As soon as you've decided that you like my style.
-I'm filling up for 2018, and I even have a few booked in 2019.
+I'm filling up for 2018, and I even have several booked for 2019.
 Summer dates fill up quickly, and I can't reserve your spot until we have a signed contract and you've given me a 50% non-refundable retainer.

 What is your cancellation policy?